 Despite being one of the country’s best and most beautiful cities, Calgary is still often overshadowed by Toronto and Vancouver when it comes to pop culture – until July.
 For 10 days every year, Alberta holds an event so iconic, it’s actually made its way onto the pages, scripts and screens of entertainment all over the world.
-From the longest-running TV series in history to cult favourites and even a beloved reality shows, here are 11 times that the Calgary Stampede was referenced in pop culture.
+From the longest-running TV series in history to cult favourites and even beloved reality shows, here are 10 times that the Calgary Stampede was referenced in pop culture.

-Now, if you’re a big fan, then you may have noticed that Calgary is actually referenced a few times in The Simpsons – in fact the entire episode I’m Spelling As Fast As I Can is based entirely in the city – though that’s not where you’ll actually SEE this Stampede reference.
+Now, if you’re a big fan, then you may have noticed that Calgary is actually referenced a few times in The Simpsons – in fact, the entire episode I’m Spelling As Fast As I Can is based entirely in the city – though that’s not where you’ll actually SEE this Stampede reference.

 Though it wasn’t really ‘mentioned’ per se, the Calgary Stampede was used as a visual reference for the Pawnee Harvest Festival.
 Pause it just right and you can actually see the entire midway in all of its glory!

 In issue 403 (coincidence?)
-Archie actually competes in the Stampede Rodeo, while jughead enjoys a pancake breakfast – you can actually check out the whole thing in the link above!
+Archie actually competes in the Stampede Rodeo, while Jughead enjoys a pancake breakfast – you can actually check out the whole thing in the link above!

 1992 was a pretty cool year for Calgarian comic book fans.
-Not only did Archie and the gang take to the event, so did Peter Parker.
+Not only did Archie and the gang take to the event, but so did Peter Parker!
 Featuring images of the Saddledome, the city’s skyline and of course, the rodeo, the issue titled Chaos In Calgary was set entirely at the Greatest Outdoor Show On Earth.

 This one should almost come as no surprise!
 Starring Kevin Costner, Yellowstone is as ‘country’ as it gets, so it was only a matter of time before one of the show’s characters referenced one of the most famous rodeos in North America.
 What we didn’t expect was for their Stampede shoutout to be so sweet, with a prominent character calling it his “favourite event.”

 Whew.
 There you have it, friends.
-11 times that the Calgary Stampede was referenced in pop culture.
+10 times that the Calgary Stampede was referenced in pop culture.
 Did we miss any?
 Let us know in the comments!